swannodette/swannodette.github.com/_posts/2013-07-31-extracting-processes.md

-the design, what follows is an HTML submenu component that uses all of the prior logic - the only difference is that the initial stream includes hover information (which are converted into integers) from the list items as well as mouse clicks (which are converted in to `:select`s).
+the design, what follows is an HTML submenu component that uses all of the prior logic - the only difference is that the initial stream includes hover information (which are converted into integers) from the list items as well as mouse clicks (which are converted into `:select`s).
 Put your mouse in the grey area - note that hovering, clicking, arrows keys, and enter all work.